theboman/GuessMyNumber/README.md

 https://musing-hodgkin-0771d1.netlify.app/

 ---
-# build 1.013
+# build 1.014
-updated guess box.. working not sure which way to go with this svg? canvas? simple css & divs...
+updated guess box.. building a DOM way of building div with the number of guesses and target these via DOM to give user feedback

 ## Tasks
 * wireframe of flow?
 DONE - link()
 * params input screen